Call for Artist 2018

 WAV Artist 2016 – Marcus Wild

-Wild About Vancouver is excited to announce the appointment of Marcus Wild as the WAV 2016 Artist in residence!
+In 2016, Wild About Vancouver appointed Marcus Wild as the WAV 2016 Artist in residence.

 The work that WAV is so passionately involved in struck a chord with Marcus because it reminds him of his youth.
 “Going outside to play every day was wonderful.
 Nature itself was my XBox 360, and friends, the supporting cast in a 24 hours a day film, that evolved along the blurred line between reality and imagination.
 As darkness fell my ears would tingle as if I knew what was coming and then it would happen, mum would call my name from the back door and it was time to drop the chosen game for that day, a ball, bike or even just a stick!
 Time to press pause, go back inside and recharge the batteries ready for the outdoor fun to resume the next day.”